ntorga/clean-ddd-full-stack-go-poc/README.md

 make dev
 ```

+The application will be available at `http://localhost:8080`.

 ## Q&A

-**Why not use HTMX + Alpine.js?**
+**Why not use React, Vue or Svelte?**

-Although HTMX and Alpine.js are a great combo, I chose Unpoly because it's a bit more powerful.
-It has out-of-the-box support for compiler, layers, preloading, caching pages and it's easy to diff an entire HTML page.

-By diffing the entire page, I can return a full HTML page and Unpoly will update only the parts that have changed based on CSS selectors.
-This way, I don't need to create duplicated endpoints for write operations that returns HTML fragments, I can consume the REST JSON API on updates and retrieve the full HTML page after the update.
+I wanted to decrease as much as possible the usage of JavaScript to reduce the complexity of the project.
+HTMX and Alpine.js adds the necessary DOM manipulation tools without the need for a opinionated framework and with very little JavaScript.
+In fact, the only JavaScript in the project is the state management (why isn't there an official standard for that yet?) and a event listener/dispatcher inside the HTML tags.

 **Why not Next.js (React), Astro or Nuxt.js (Vue)?**

-My goal with this PoC is to keep my toolset as simple as possible.
-I wanted to see if I could achieve the same result without a framework.
-I wanted to see if I could build a server side rendered (SSR) HTML application with reactivity without a framework.
+To fully understand why, I recommend reading the article "[What it’s like to run HTMX in Production - Stories from Experienced Software Engineers](https://hamy.xyz/labs/2024-04_htmx-in-production)" to understand the benefits of using HTMX and Alpine.js.

+To put it simply, I didn't want the loop of DB -> Backend Logic -> JSON -> Frontend Logic -> HTML.
+I wanted to go from DB -> Backend Logic -> HTML and then add reactivity with HTMX and Alpine.js.
+That way I can reduce the tooling and the complexity of the project.

-**Why not use TailwindCSS CLI to build the CSS?**
+**Why not use Tailwind CSS CLI to build the CSS?**

-The Flowbite CSS file is 140kb in size.
-The CSS generated by the CLI would be 15kb.
-One hundred kilobytes does not justify the complexity of running the watcher to build the CSS every time you make a change and then commit to the repository.
-The Flowbite CSS is deployed using the jsDelivr CDN.
+I don't intent on using plugins or custom configurations for Tailwind CSS.
+I want just the basics and UnoCSS gives you Tailwind CSS without the need for a build process.

 **Why not PostgreSQL, MySQL or MongoDB?**

-No need for a heavy database for this PoC.
-SQLite is more than enough for this project.
+SQLite is more than enough for a PoC.
 The focus is on the architecture, not the database.
-However, since we are using GORM, it would be easy to switch to another database if needed.
+However, since we are using GORM, it would be easy to switch to another database if needed or you could try [Turso](https://turso.tech) with a few modifications to [GORM](https://github.com/go-gorm/sqlite/pull/185).

 **Why not Python, Ruby, PHP or JavaScript/TypeScript?**